12 Top-Rated Tourist Attractions in Maastricht

-Capital of the province of Limburg and lying on both banks of the Maas, Maastricht has much to offer visitors.
+Capital of the province of Limburg, Maastricht has a beautiful setting along both banks of the River Maas.
 One of the country's busiest commercial and tourist centers, Maastricht was founded by the Romans in 50 BC on an important crossing-point on the Maas where two military roads met.
 Fortified in the 3rd century and again in the 14th century, the town changed hands many times through the years and suffered numerous sieges.
-After the establishment of the Kingdom of Belgium in 1830, its economic development slowed, and by 1867, the city's fortifications began to be dismantled.
-The signing of the Maastricht Treaty in 1992 saw the city become the symbol of the European Union, with the first meeting of the original 12 member states being held in Linberg House.
+The signing of the Maastricht Treaty in 1992 saw the city become the symbol of the European Union, with the first meeting of the original 12 member states being held here.
+Attractions for tourists in Maastricht range from well-preserved medieval churches to museums filled with art treasures.
+But with all its historic and artistic treasures, one of the best things to do in Maastricht is to just enjoy strolling its atmospheric streets and riversides.

 See also: Where to Stay in Maastricht